taylordr/supracentrality/README.md

 # Supracentrality
-Eigenvector centrality for Multilayer, Multiplex and Temporal Networks
+Centrality Analyses for Multilayer, Multiplex and Temporal Networks